bianca-mihaela-stan/Calculus---CDI/README.md

 # Calculus

-This course was taught by Ilias Petre.
+1st year, 1st semester, a course taught by Ilias Petre

 This course gave us a fast paced overview of Calculus.
 We covered:
 - metric spaces, number sequences, convergence, divergence